MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*

-Use the following information for advanced configurations that you might need for specific scenarios or a subset of users when you manage the the Azure Information Protection client.
+Use the following information for advanced configurations that you might need for specific scenarios or a subset of users when you manage the Azure Information Protection client.

 ## Prevent sign-in prompts for AD RMS only computers

 By default, the Azure Information Protection client automatically tries to connect to the Azure Information Protection service.
-For computers that only communicate with AD RMS, this can result in a sign-in prompt for users that is not necessary.
+For computers that only communicate with AD RMS, this configuration can result in a sign-in prompt for users that is not necessary.
 You can prevent this sign-in prompt by editing the registry:

 Locate the following value name, and then set the value data to **0**: